vegayuana/social-media/README.md

-This project uses dummy user to demonstrate user login Assuming the logged in user is Leanne
+This project uses dummy user to demonstrate user login.
+Assuming the logged in user is Leanne,
-Leanne can update/delete posts/comments from anyone regardless who posted or commented it Because the logged in user is Leanne, when writing a new comment, the user column will immediately be filled with Leanne's name and email
+Leanne can update/delete posts/comments from anyone regardless who posted or commented it.
+Because the logged in user is Leanne, when writing a new comment, the user column will immediately be filled with Leanne's name and email.
+Logout menu is intentionally not working.
+The menu is only to show there is a logged in user

 # Getting Started with Create React App